Great Chicago Fire: Spread

 When firefighters finally arrived at DeKoven Street, the fire had grown and spread to neighboring buildings and was progressing toward the central business district.
 Firefighters had hoped that the South Branch of the Chicago River and an area that had previously thoroughly burned would act as a natural firebreak.
 All along the river, however, were lumber yards, warehouses, and coal yards, as well as barges, and numerous bridges across the river.
 As the fire grew, the southwest wind intensified and the temperature rose, causing structures to catch fire from the heat and from burning debris blown by the wind.
 Around midnight, flaming debris blew across the river and landed on roofs and the South Side Gas Works.

 With the fire across the river and moving rapidly toward the heart of the city, panic set in.
 About this time, Mayor Roswell B. Mason sent messages to nearby towns asking for help.
 When the courthouse caught fire, he ordered the building to be evacuated and the prisoners jailed in the basement to be released.
 At 2:30 a.m. on the 9th, the cupola of the courthouse collapsed, sending the great bell crashing down.
 Some witnesses reported hearing the sound from a mile (1.6 km) away.

 As more buildings succumbed to the flames, a major contributing factor to the fire's spread was a meteorological phenomenon known as a fire whirl.
 As hot air rises, it comes into contact with cooler air and begins to spin, creating a tornado-like effect.
 These fire whirls are likely what drove flaming debris so high and so far.
 Such debris was blown across the main branch of the Chicago River to a railroad car carrying kerosene.
 The fire had jumped the river a second time and was now raging across the city's north side.

 Despite the fire spreading and growing rapidly, the city's firefighters continued to battle the blaze.
 A short time after the fire jumped the river, a burning piece of timber lodged on the roof of the city's waterworks.
 Within minutes, the interior of the building was engulfed in flames and the building was destroyed.
 With it, the city's water mains went dry and the city was helpless.
+Contemporary Chicago Tribune reporting confirmed that the waterworks roof caught fire at an early hour, forcing firefighters to retreat before the building was lost.
 The fire burned unchecked from building to building, block to block.
+One eyewitness account, reprinted from a Western paper, described a family trapped on the fourth floor of a building at the corner of Randolph and Market Streets, the father throwing his wife and children to safety below before collapsing beside his wife as the flames closed in.

 Late in the evening of October 9, it started to rain, but the fire had already started to burn itself out.
 The fire had spread to the sparsely populated areas of the north side, having thoroughly consumed the densely populated areas.